 - Don’t take withdrawals from it (so the balance can accumulate).

 - Once you retire, use HSA funds to pay for qualified medical expenses.

-- Keep good records of all qualified medical expenses you incur prior to retirement, to claim during retirement.
+- Keep good records of all qualified medical expenses you incur before you retire and claim them during retirement.